-The key difference with this approach is that we’ve started by considering why we’re adopting Data Lakes and used this to drive a selection of use cases that drive business value.
+The key difference with this approach is that we have started by considering why we are adopting Data Lakes and used this to drive a selection of use cases that drive business value.
 This ensures that our plan will deliver something useful to the business, rather than something that serves the purpose of simply designing and building a Data Lake.

 Hopefully, the use cases give you some focus and direction, but it should also start to provide you with clarity around the tech stack.
-Inevitably we will need some common things:
+Inevitably we will need some fundamental things:

 Build a minimum viable tech stack and start iterating on your use cases quickly.
-Time-box your data experiments to 2–4 weeks and aggressively discard things that aren’t working.
+Time-box your data experiments to 2 to 4 weeks and aggressively discard things that aren’t working.
 We call this process the Exploratory Data Analysis (EDA) phase.

 You will quickly figure out what works, what doesn’t, and what can be thrown away.
-Inevitably, you will uncover some things you didn’t expect, and this is the beauty of this time-boxed EDA phase, you don’t spend 6-months developing a use case that was a dead horse from the start.
+Inevitably, you will uncover some things you didn’t expect.his is the beauty of this time-boxed EDA phase, you don’t spend 6-months developing a use case that was a dead horse from the start.

 By this point, we’ve answered the important why question specified above and can understand the tangibility of our use cases.
 From here, we are better able to estimate the cost and value proposition of each one.

-This gives us the information we need to answer the how and what questions with far more accuracy than we could when senor executives handed us a Data Lake Mandate.
+This gives us the information we need to answer the how and what questions with far more accuracy than we could when senior executives handed us a Data Lake Mandate.

-Instead of falling into a Data Lake buzzword bingo trap, which is starting with the latest, greatest, best and brightest technologies, focus on solving the problem you set out to solve in the first place.
+Instead of falling into a Data Lake buzzword bingo trap, which starts with the latest, greatest, best and brightest technologies, focus on solving the problem you set out to address in the first place.

 As with so many technology change programs, the key to success lies at the very start of the program, in asking the right questions.
-As IT professionals, we’re tempted to dive into the what question and start solutionizing from the start.
+As IT professionals, we’re tempted to dive into the what question and immediately start solutionizing.
 However, we should be asking ourselves why.
 This is certainly true with the adoption of Data Lakes.

-If we start by asking why are we adopting Data Lakes, and why do we need one, we invariably look at the business problems we’re trying to solve by utilizing this new technology.
-This forces us to focus on use cases and helps us to better understand the business requirements behind the adoption of this technology.
+If we start by asking why we are adopting Data Lakes, and why we need one, we invariably look at the business problems we’re trying to solve by utilizing this new technology.
+This forces us to focus on use cases and better understand the business requirements behind this technology’s adoption.